ciscoheat/sveltekit-rate-limiter/README.md

 }
 ```

 In `hash`, return a string based on a `RequestEvent`, which will be counted and checked against the rate, or a boolean to make the request fail (`false`) or succeed (`true`) no matter the current rate.

-The string will be hashed later.
+- The string will be hashed later, so you don't need to use any hash function.
+- The string cannot be empty, in that case an exception will be thrown.

+### Example

-Here's the source for the IP + User Agent limiter, as an example:
+Here's the source for the IP + User Agent limiter:

 ```ts
 import type { RequestEvent } from '@sveltejs/kit';